Why this automotive segment matters

 Is Auto Ollie only for mobile teams?

-No. The platform is positioned for both workshop-based garages and mobile automotive operators, with shared job, customer, and vehicle records across both models.
+No. Auto Ollie is being built for both workshop-based garages and mobile automotive operators, with shared job, customer, and vehicle records across both models.

 Would it work for mixed service and repair bookings?